Skip to content

 Schemas

-Schemas are the contract system.
+Schemas define the shape of data at each port.
 Every port declares a schema.
 The runtime validates data against schemas at execution boundaries.
 Mismatches are caught before data flows.

 {